oprypin/crsfml/gitbook/window-inputs.md

 Key codes are defined in the `SF::Keyboard::Key` enum.

 Depending on your operating system and keyboard layout, some key codes might be missing or interpreted incorrectly.
-This is something that will be improved in a future version of CrSFML.
+This is something that will be improved in a future version of SFML.

 ## Mouse

 The class that provides access to the mouse state is [Mouse]({{book.api}}/Mouse.html).
-Like its friend [Keyboard]({{book.api}}/Keyboard.html), [Mouse]({{book.api}}/Mouse.html) only contains static functions and is not meant to be instantiated (CrSFML only handles a single mouse for the time being).
+Like its friend [Keyboard]({{book.api}}/Keyboard.html), [Mouse]({{book.api}}/Mouse.html) only contains class methods and is not meant to be instantiated (SFML only handles a single mouse for the time being).

 You can check if buttons are pressed: